 Amendments to an approved development plans shall follow the steps established below.
-All development plan amendments shall meet the requirements established by the adopted Zoning Ordinance, the Land Subdivision Regulations, the Engineering Manuals, the Traffic Engineering Manual, the Complete Streets Manual, and other adopted rules and regulations.
+All development plan amendments shall meet the requirements established by the adopted Zoning Ordinance, the Land Subdivision Regulations, and other applicable adopted rules and regulations.

 can be made only by official Planning Commission action in a public hearing.
 However,